ExaWorks/job-api-spec/specification.md

 __Python__:

-In Python, the following additional constructor is defined:
+In Python, the default constructor is replaced with the following constructor:

 <a name="jobspec-_**"></a>
 ```python